 Statute Why?
 The Brown Act Government Code (Access to information law regarding open meetings & open deliberations) Government Code §§ 54950 et seq.
 The people, in delegating authority, do not give their public servants the right to decide what is good for the people to know and what is not good for them to know.
 The people insist on remaining informed so they may retain control over the instruments they have created.
 The California Public Records Act Government Code (Access to information law regarding government business records) Government Code §§ 6250 et seq.
 The public must have access to information that enables them to monitor the functioning of their government.
 Political Reform Act Government Code (Access to information law regarding financial interests of officials) Government Code § 81000 et seq.
 CCR § 18109 et seq.
 Government should serve citizens equally without regard to wealth; contributors shall not gain disproportionate influence over others.
 The theory is that an informed electorate will vote against a candidate having financial alliances adverse to the public interest.
 Fair Political Practices Commission An agency established under the Political Reform Act (Access to information law regarding financial interests of officials) Government Code § 81000 et seq.
 CCR § 18109 et seq.
-The FPPC is an agency established under Code) The FPPC has responsibility for t and implementation of the Politic regulations, manuals, and fo the impartial, effective administration all Reform Act.
-The FPPC creates Conflicts of Interest Government Code (Safeguard law - protects against personal financial gain for officials) Government Code § 1090 Government Code §§ 87100 - 87505 Public officials, whether elected or appointed, should perform their duties in an impartial manner, free from bias caused by their own financial interests.
+The FPPC is an agency established under the Political Reform Act (Government Code) The FPPC has responsibility for the impartial, effective administration and implementation of the Political Reform Act.
+The FPPC creates regulations, manuals, and forms to implement the Act.
+Conflicts of Interest Government Code (Safeguard law - protects against personal financial gain for officials) Government Code § 1090 Government Code §§ 87100 - 87505 Public officials, whether elected or appointed, should perform their duties in an impartial manner, free from bias caused by their own financial interests.
 No public official shall participate in or attempt to use his official position to influence a governmental decision for which the official has a personal financial interest.
 The Maddy Act - Local Appointments List Government Code (Access to information law regarding board and commission vacancies) Government Code § 54972 A vast and largely untapped reservoir of talent exists among the citizenry, and rich and varied segments of this great human resource are, all too frequently, not aware of the many opportunities which exist to participate in and serve on local regulatory and advisory boards, commissions, and committees